 - Human Trafficking Clinic Fellowship

 - Student Organizations

 Due to COVID-19 travel restrictions, all travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

 More details to be announced.

 The Donia Human Rights Center, in partnership with the Social Science Korea Human Rights Forum, offers the Korea-Michigan Human Rights Research Fellowship to support summer research on human rights in South Korea.
 This fellowship opportunity is open to University of Michigan graduate and advanced undergraduate students interested in studying human rights in Korea, and is enabled by generous funding from the Social Science Korea Human Rights Forum as well as the International Institute.

 Successful applicants will spend a few weeks from late June to late July in South Korea to take a seminar course on human rights (taught in English) at Sungkyunkwan University in Seoul and conduct research on human rights in Korea.
-In Summer 2022 students will attend International Summer Semester (ISS) (24 June - 22 July), and the course AI for Social Innovation taught by Dr. Jeong-Woo Koo, Associate Professor in the Department of Sociology at Sungkyunkwan University in Seoul, Korea, Director of the Sungkyunkwan Center for Human Rights and Development, and Manager of SSK Human Rights Forum.
+In Summer 2023 students will attend International Summer Semester (ISS) (23 June - 21 July), and the course AI for Social Innovation taught by Dr. Jeong-Woo Koo, Professor, Department of Sociology, Sungkyunkwan University, Director of the Sungkyunkwan Center for Human Rights and Development, and Manager of SSK Human Rights Forum.
 After their stay in Korea, fellows are required to submit a 2-4 page report on their research.

-Eligibility Requirements: This fellowship is intended for advanced LSA undergraduates (rising juniors and seniors) focusing on international human rights.
-It is not open to graduating seniors (i.e., students graduating in WN22 or SP/SU22).
+Eligibility Requirements: This fellowship is intended for advanced U-M undergraduates (rising juniors and seniors) focusing on international human rights.
+It is not open to graduating seniors (i.e., students graduating in WN23 or SP/SU23).
 Students must return to campus for at least one semester after completing this internship.